contao/docs/docs/manual/system/settings.en.md

             website2: smtps://email@example.de:foobar@example.de
 ```

-In the second step, the configured transports can be made available via the Contao framework configuration in the back end.
+In the second step, the configured transports can be made available in the back end using the Contao framework configuration.
 In the following example, the transports `website1`and `website2`are made available:

 ```yml
 # config/config.yml